-New Board Members undergo induction training which includes a "buddy" system where an experienced Board Member will make themselves available to assist a new Board Member.
+New Board Members undergo induction training which includes a "buddy" system where an experienced Board Member will make themselves available to assist a new Board member.

 The Partnership's Standing Orders allow for one Standing Committee and four Community Liaison Groups.
+These are currently under-review with proposals to include an additional Joint Consultative Committee.

-The Board comprises up to 12 members - 4 Tenant Members, 3 Comhairle Nan Eilean Siar nominees, 5 Community Representatives and up to 3 Co-optees.
-There are currently 11 Board Members.
+The Board comprises up to 15 members - 4 tenant members, 3 Comhairle Nan Eilean Siar nominees, 5 community representatives and up to 3 co-optees.
+There are currently 13 Board members.

-HHP's Rules require that two community and two Tenant Members step down each year.
-There will be elections for the vacant positions at the Annual General Meeting in September 2018.
+HHP's Rules require that two community and two tenant members step down each year.
+There will be elections for the vacant positions at the Annual General Meeting in August 2019.

-Tenant and Community Members of the Board hold one fully paid £1 share.
+Tenant and Community members of the Board hold one fully paid $\pounds 1$ share.

-During 2017/18 six shares were issued to new members.
+During 2018/19 three shares were issued to new members.